 Eberhard Rahm started out as a flute maker in 1976 and was in charge of the former Erlbach Flute company.
 1991 Schreiber & Sons put him in charge of the production, when they opened...

-Nick Rail is the president and founder of the retail string of stores in Southern California with his namesake that began in 1986.
-Nick began his career as a band instrument repairman for...
+Nick Rail was the visionary founder and dedicated president of the Southern California retail chain that proudly bore his name, starting in 1986.
+Nick began his career in 1974 as a talent...

 Les Ray was a well spoken advocate for music education.
 As the founder of ASM Music Schools in Florida, he created a respected educational program that includes some 2,500 students each w...